comic

 Implementation

-In summary, the following contractor requirements apply:
+In summary, the following contractor requirements applied:

-To introduce this new program to area contractors, three informational meetings regarding clean fuels and equipment retrofitting were conducted in August and September, 2001.
+To introduce this new program to area contractors, three informational meetings regarding clean fuels and equipment retrofitting were conducted in August and September 2001.
 The sessions were attended by clean fuel vendors and equipment manufacturers who addressed concerns about equipment maintenance and warranties.

 Cost